-Applied Research has approached POEs from several different angles:
+Applied Research approached POEs from several different angles:

 - The Chicago PBS Renovation Project Post Occupancy Evaluation Report assessed the project’s success in meeting its goals for a workplace redesign.

-- The Assessing Green Building Performance project involves comprehensive evaluations of 12 buildings’ environmental performance, financial metrics, and occupant satisfaction.
+- The Assessing Green Building Performance project involved comprehensive evaluations of 12 buildings’ environmental performance, financial metrics, and occupant satisfaction.

-The program recently led the effort to establish a standard POE policy for GSA as a whole.
-The Office of Portfolio Management is now leading the effort to implement the policy.
+The program led the effort to establish a standard POE policy for GSA as a whole.
+The Office of Portfolio Management is leading the effort to implement the policy.